Staff Profile

 My research primarily focuses on the role of input in language acquisition, specifically how language learners begin to segment an unfamiliar natural language and attach meanings to the segmented words.
 I am particularly interested in understanding the mechanisms that could guide early word detection following initial exposure to an unknown language -- an area that remains surprisingly under-explored within the field of second language acquisition.
 My work is inspired by studies in first language acquisition and artificial language learning, which have significantly influenced my research methodology.
 Additionally, I have a strong interest in heritage bilingualism and have recently begun exploring the processing mechanisms of receptive bilinguals using a range of psychometric techniques.

-Throughout my career in linguistics, I have continually been amazed by the remarkable capacity of human language.
+Throughout my time in linguistics, I have continually been amazed by the remarkable capacity of human language.
 The ways in which language is known and used to navigate the world never cease to captivate me.
 I often find myself reflecting on my own journey with language, particularly the fact that English is my second language -- a language I began to learn only in my late teenage years.
 Today, I work with English daily, a reminder of the incredible adaptability of human language and the profound impact it has on both personal and professional development!

 -